NYC - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Toronto costs C$ 135 on the route between New York John F Kennedy Intl Airport (JFK) and Toronto Pearson Intl Airport (YYZ).
-Over the past month, this route was, on average, 22% cheaper than other New York-Toronto routes.
-The most popular route is between New York LaGuardia Airport (LGA) and Toronto Pearson Intl Airport (YYZ).
+The cheapest return flight from New York to Toronto costs C$ 108 on the route between New York John F Kennedy Intl Airport (JFK) and Toronto Pearson Intl Airport (YYZ).
+Over the past month, flights between New York LaGuardia Airport (LGA) and Toronto Pearson Intl Airport (YYZ) were, on average, 27% cheaper than other New York-Toronto routes.
+This is also the most popular route.

 What’s the cheapest day of the week to fly from New York to Toronto?